drdreo/blog/src/content/ng-http-resource.md

 ```

 Every time the user id changes, the user is re-requested.
 Nice.
 Simple.
-Chapter closed. `httpClient.get` is now obsolete and we are happy.
+Chapter closed. `http.get` is now obsolete and we are happy.

 But what if the API you have to deal with is stubborn and does not want to be straightforward?

 Imagine, instead of a GET -- to _get_ data -- it's a POST endpoint.
 (Note: It's highly recommended to not use mutating requests with `httpResource`).
 Instead of returning a compatible data structure, you have to remap the DTO response.
 Or the backend request is just inefficient and very slow, therefore, client-side caching is required.

 Luckily we can solve all of these struggles with the following solutions:
 1. Configure the options to use the `POST` method
-2. Parsing the response DTO structure into a new data structure via
+2. Parsing the response DTO structure into a new data structure via `parse`
-   `parse?: (value: TRaw) => TResult;`
 3. Using Cashew with `context` enables automagical caching.